Meghalaya Tourist Places

 Travellers can purchase a wide range of goods and products from Meghalaya, including western fashion clothing, traditional handicrafts and handloom items from the Northeast.
 Meghalayan fruits and spices are distinctive goods.
 Wooden and bamboo products, such as little wooden ornaments, bamboo couches and furniture, etc.

-15. Which travel tips are crucial for those on the Meghalaya Tour?
+16. What are some crucial travel tips for those on Meghalaya Tour?

 Since Meghalaya is a hill state, visitors are urged to pack warm clothing.